macfound/Power-BI-Data-Connectors/FluxxGrantmaker/README.md

 **EXAMPLE 2**

-We want the same columns for organizations, but we also only want the ID and grant_agreement_att fields for the grant_request model.
+We want the same columns for organizations, but we also only want the ID and grant_agreement_at fields for the grant_request model.
 The parameter would look like this:
 ```
 [organization="{""id"",""name"",""country_code""}",grant_request="{""id"",""grant_agreement_at""}"]
 ```